localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 ### ASF Updates

-To keep up with AWS API evolution, and [there is a lot of it](https://awsapichanges.info/), we have a weekly we have a weekly running Github action in place, that checks for any API changes and will raise a pull request (PR) automatically in case changes are detected.
+To keep up with AWS API evolution, and [there is a lot of it](https://awsapichanges.info/), we have a weekly running Github action in place that checks for any API changes and will raise a pull request (PR) automatically in case changes are detected.

 The PR also triggers our integration tests, and further has to be approved, and merged manually.
 Thus we ensure that nothing breaks accidentially.

 {{< img src="screenshot_update_asf_api.png" >}}

-Of course, newly added operations will not work out-of-the box.
+Of course, newly added operations will not work out-of-the-box.
 By default all operations that are not implemented will throw a `NotImplementedError` upon calling.
 However, we ensure that the declaration of each operation is compatible with AWS.

 ## Parity Tests with Snapshot Testing